-Pfizer has modern slavery clauses in all standard global agreement templates for procuring goods and services, including representations and warranties regarding a third party's knowledge of modern slavery in its supply chain, rights to audit, notification obligations and obligations to follow Pfizer's Supplier Conduct Principles as well as the PSCI Principles for Supply Chain Management.
+Pfizer has clauses prohibiting modern slavery in all standard global agreement templates for procuring goods and services, including representations and warranties regarding a third party's knowledge of modern slavery in its operations and supply chain, rights to audit, notification obligations, and obligations to follow Pfizer's Supplier Conduct Principles as well as the PSCI Principles for Supply Chain Management.

-PSCI, an organization of pharmaceutical companies, established the Principles for Responsible Supply Chain Management to aide pharmaceutical suppliers in establishing sustainable business practices, including ethical and responsible labor practices.
+&lt;sup>2PSCI, an organization of pharmaceutical companies, established the Principles for Responsible Supply Chain Management to aide pharmaceutical suppliers in establishing sustainable business practices, including ethical and responsible labor practices.
 Additional information about PSCI and its activities can be found here: https://pscinitiative.org/home.